 When you are running a business and you have competitors the chances are you race through everything from marketing to selling to delivery.
-Speed is important to outwit your competitors so that your revenue is maximised and your costs are minimised, spread over a period of time or spread through your volume of sales.
+Speed is important to outwit your competitors so that your revenue is maximized and your costs are minimized, spread over a period of time, or spread through your volume of sales.

 Translations fit into the same category as any business and those that request document translation services related to the marketing of their products want them done as fast as any other tasks in the running of their business.

 Sometimes you have to think twice when it comes to the speed of the delivery of a product and in particular translations.
 A NAATI translator being told to rush a translation means quality is not met and in the end, satisfaction is less.